-Debates in American studies have therefore, from the start, focused on the question of what objects and categories are best suited to provide insights into American society and culture that can be considered representative.
-In the beginning, American studies answered the question by following the traditions of intellectual and literary history and based its interpretations of "the American experience" on the assumption that special artistic and intellectual achievements provide a kind of condensed insight into its inner nature.
-Scholars such as Perry Miller and F. O. Matthiessen concentrated on high culture because they looked for "profound" expressions of a given period in American history.
-In this approach, key documents in the history of ideas and works of art embody the highest potential of American civilization.
+In the beginning, American Studies answered the question by following the traditions of intellectual history and literary history and based its interpretations of "the American experience" on the assumption that special artistic and intellectual achievements provided a kind of condensed insight into its inner nature.
+Scholars such as Perry Miller or F.O.
+Matthiessen concentrated on high culture because they looked for "profound" expressions of a given period in American history.
+In this approach, key documents in the history or ideas and works of art embody the highest potential of American civilization.
 The main objection to this view came from sociological studies of American culture and, more specifically, of popular culture and the media.
-American studies was criticized for linking a claim of representativeness with material that did not appear to speak for a large number of Americans.
-The answer to this challenge was provided by the categories of myth and symbol, through which individual texts could be described as manifestations of a widely shared cultural pattern and yet, at the same time, could also be interpreted as significant expressions of subjective experience (cf. Henry Nash Smith's definition of myth as "an intellectual construction that fuses concept and emotion into an image").
-34
+American Studies was criticized for linking a claim of representativeness with material that did not appear to speak for a large number of Americans.
+The answer to this challenge was provided by the categories of myth and symbol, through which individual texts could be described as manifestations of a widely shared cultural pattern and yet, at the same time, could also be interpreted as a significant expression of subjective experience (Cf. Henry Nash Smith's definition of myth as "an intellectual construction that fuses concept and emotion into an image" [Virgin Land vii].)

-The claims of the myth and symbol school in American studies were undermined in the 1970s by the new social history, which questioned the representativeness of the kind of American myths analyzed in books like Henry Nash Smith's Virgin Land85 and replaced it with a more complex model of different social groups that stand in changing and varying relations to society's dominant myths.
-At the same time, the claims of the myth and symbol school were also undermined from within by a politicization of the study of patterns of thought, in which American myths were redefined as disguised, and therefore especially effective, forms of ideological control.36 After these challenges from the outside and inside, it was no longer possible to regard a myth as an expression of the American experience.
-On the contrary, one had to assume a countertradition that was not yet fully incorporated and that had to be unearthed from underneath the official self-definitions of American culture.
-In this revisionist form of American studies, what were "truly" representative were the cultural manifestations of oppressed groups and oppositional movements.
+The claims of the myth and symbol school in American Studies were undermined in the 1970s by the new social history, which questioned the representativeness of the kind of American myths analyzed in books like Virgin Land22 and replaced it with a more complex model of different social groups that stand in changing and varying relations to society's dominant myths.
+At the same time, the claims of the myth and symbol school were also undermined from within by a politicization in the study of patterns of thought, in which American myths were redefined as disguised, and therefore especially effective, forms of ideological control.23 After these challenges from the outside and inside, it was no longer possible to regard a myth as expression of the American experience.
+On the contrary, one had to assume a countertradition that was not yet fully incorporated and that had to be unearthed